tadghh/Dell-unlock-undervolting/README.md

 # Dell-unlock-undervolting
-A guide to unlock voltage control on Dell laptops above BIOS version 1.6.1
+A guide to unlock voltage control on Dell laptops above BIOS version 1.6.1 Undervoltiong was locked away to mitigate the intel plundervolt vulnerability
 # Disclaimer
 If you follow the instructions correctly there is little chance of bricking your laptop.
-I will not take responsibilty if you brick your laptop.
+I will not take responsibility if you brick your laptop.
 (Note: *You can clear CMOS by holding the power button for 30s on XPS laptops*)

-# Requierments
+# Requirements
 * Universal IFR Extractor [Link](https://github.com/LongSoft/Universal-IFR-Extractor/releases/tag/v0.3.6)
 * Dell PFS Extract [Link](https://github.com/platomav/BIOSUtilities/releases/tag/DPBE-v4.6)
 * UEFITool [Link](https://github.com/LongSoft/UEFITool/releases)